'Good Samaritan' dead, suspect at large after Texas mall shootout

 Police said the two robbers were fleeing a Kay Jewelers store in the mall in northeast San Antonio when two bystanders confronted them.
 One of the suspects shot one of the bystanders, who was declared dead, authorities said.

-The second bystander, who was licensed to carry a concealed weapon, the shot one of the suspects, sending the second suspect racing away down the mall's corridors, firing his gun as he ran.
+The second bystander, who was licensed to carry a concealed weapon, then shot one of the suspects.
+The second suspect raced away down the mall's corridors, firing his gun as he ran.

-Police said the mall has been swept and would be swept again by a K9 team.
-They said no one inside the mall, which was under lockdown, was in any danger.

-Leslie Garza, a spokeswoman for San Antonio Mayor Ivy Taylor, said: "We do not know where the second suspect is at this point.
-We searched the mall and feel he is not in there.
+The second suspect, described as a Hispanic male wearing a hoodie and a mask, was seen leaving the mall, which police said was in no further danger.

 The shootout shattered the nerves of shoppers on a busy Sunday afternoon.